AverageUser1231/BonOS1.2/README.md

 License

-BonOS 1.2 is an open-source project.
+BonOS 1.2 and BonOS 1.2+ is an open-source project.
 Feel free to modify and share it, but provide proper credit to the original creator, AverageUser1231.

-Enjoy using BonOS 1.2 and have fun exploring batch scripting!
+Enjoy using BonOS 1.2 and BonOS 1.2+ and have fun exploring batch scripting!